 Here are a few examples of conclusion transitions:

 Restating the thesis as your concluding signal works better than the transitions.
 Sometimes, phrases that directly link to the major arguments or thesis will make a better conclusion.
 In our experience, writing the transition phrases at the opening sentence of the concluding paragraph irritates some instructors.
 If yours is still impressed by them, you can chance upon it.
 However, it is not practical lately.
 Instead, we group these phrases under clichés.

 To conclude an essay, ensure that you:

 To this end, we can all agree that conclusions are the most challenging part of an essay to craft.
-You need to treat your conclusion as a delicate piece that completes the essay.
+You must treat your conclusion as a delicate piece that completes the essay.
 Its core purpose is comparable to a memorable speech or a presentation that leaves the audience with high emotions.

 The meaning and power of an essay conclusion depend on how well it is done.
-A conclusion is not a repetition of the intro, summary of the body paragraphs, or addition of new facts to an essay.
+A conclusion is not a repetition of the intro, a summary of the body paragraphs, or an addition of new facts to an essay.
 Instead, consider it as a sales pitch for your essay.